buddydev/bp-force-profile-photo/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Add localization support.
+Test with BuddyPress 2.4.2

+= 1.0.1 =
+* Add support for various 3rd party social plugins to be excluded from the requirement.

 = 1.0.0 =
 * Initial release for BuddyPress 2.0+(Tested with BuddyPress 2.2.1)

 == Other Notes ==
 We appreciate your thoughts and suggestions.
 Please let us know your suggestions and comments on [BuddyDev Blog](http://buddydev.com/buddypress/force-buddypress-users-to-upload-profile-photo/)